sstarzh/vnfmanager/docs/deploy_gilan.rst

 6. Once your blueprint install finishes executing, to view a model of your VNF installation, on the :guilabel:`Deployments` blade, click a **name** from the list.
 A model of your VNF topology appears, along with a list of all the nodes, and event logs.

 7. To view the list of Gilan workflows (for example, scale out group, deregister VE, etc.) that you can run, on the :guilabel:`Deployments` blade, click |menuIcon_deploy| next to your Gilan deployment in the list.
 A list of applicable workflows for your solution appears.
-Learn more about :doc:`workflows <use>`.
+Learn more about :ref:`workflows <workflows>`.

 .. image:: images/run_wf.png